 I included Townshend's "Rough Boys" and "Empty Glass," since Daltrey considered both to be good choices for the band.
 Ironically, since Daltrey never recorded them, both tracks have Townshend on lead vocals.
 Jones plays drums on "Rough Boys" so at least half the band is present.
 Interestingly, The Who had actually recorded "Empty Glass" (again with Townshend on vocals) as part of the Who Are You sessions, but it was left off the final album.
 The version on Townshend's album is superior, so I've used that one.

 Although Townshend, Entwistle and Jones are listed as performing on the McVicar soundtrack, I couldn't find any official listing of which tracks they actually played on.
 After rummaging around music chat rooms and Who fan sites, the best I can determine is that all four members of the Who play on "My Time is Gonna Come" and "Free Me."
 So I've included both.
 I also used "Without Your Love," which reached #20 as a single.
-Granted, I don't know if Townshend would have been that keen on including songs on a Who album that a band member didn't write, but I make the concession here to provide more Daltrey leads.
+Granted, I don't know if Townshend would have been that keen on including songs on a Who album that a band member didn't write, but I make the concession here to provide more songs with Daltrey on lead vocals.

 There are almost always at least two Entwistle-penned songs on a Who album, but the only source of his songs from this period are from his solo album Too Late the Hero.
 Even though it was released in 1981, some sessions were recorded as early as 1979.
-One from that session was "Dancing Master" so include it.
+One from that session was "Dancing Master" so included it.
 I couldn't find details of what other songs may have been recorded at that time, so I also decided to use the "hit" from the album, "Talk Dirty."

 Curiously, a song The Who performed during their 1980 tour didn't appear on either Face Dances or Empty Glass.
-Instead, the studio version of "Dance It Away" remained locked in the vaults until 1982 when it was issued as a b-side to Townshend's "Uniforms" single.
+Instead, a studio version of "Dance It Away" remained locked in the vaults until 1982 when it was issued as a b-side to Townshend's "Uniforms" single.
 It didn't make its CD debut until 2006 when it was included as a bonus track to Townshend's All the Best Cowboys Have Chinese Eyes.
 And it apparently has both Entwistle and Jones playing on it so it actually may be a Face Dances outtake.

 Finally, I felt that the album needed one more track.
 With Townshend on lead vocal on three songs already, I didn't want to add another tune from his solo album.
 And I really didn't want to include another song from McVicar since the rest of the tracks only feature Daltrey and wouldn't be written by a Who member.
 And so I chose "It's In You," an outtake from Face Dances.
 I've no idea when Townshend wrote the song so it may not fit timewise.
 But it works in general.